wadpac/GGIR/docs/articles/chapter12_TimeUseAnalysis.md

 - Number of bouts: Number of bouts per behavioural class.
 - Fragmentation: The fragmentation metrics as discussed in the previous chapter.
-Here no distinction is made between bouted or unbouted behavour.
+Here no distinction is made between bouted or unbouted behaviour.
 Note that fragmentation classes sometimes group multiple intensity levels, e.g. the fragmentation of physical activity reflects the fragmentation of LIPA and MVPA combined relative to Inactive time.